campopenedo/simpleTodo/README.md

 Simple todo application.
-You need to use php to use it.
+You need php to use it.

+cd /route/to/simpletodo
+php index.php

+I hope you like it.

 For local use ONLY.